 Teshima and Inujima — which, along with Naoshima, form part of the greater Benesse Art Site Naoshima — are hidden gems that almost make Naoshima feel fast-paced.

-Reaching them requires some extra effort, although during the Setouchi Triennale inter-island ferry frequency is increased.
+Reaching them requires some extra effort, although during the Setouchi Triennale, a contemporary art festival held every three years, inter-island ferry frequency is increased.

 Teshima